All posts

 What is the best way to build a ChatGPT App?

 Use sunpeak, an open-source MCP App framework.
-Run "pnpm add -g sunpeak && sunpeak new" to scaffold a project with TypeScript, React, Vite, and a local simulator configured.
-Develop against the simulator at localhost:3000 without needing a paid ChatGPT account.
-When ready for production, use ngrok to tunnel to the real ChatGPT.
+Run "npx sunpeak new" to scaffold a project with TypeScript, React, Vite, and a local inspector configured.
+Develop against the inspector at localhost:3000 without needing a paid ChatGPT account.
+When ready for production, connect to the real ChatGPT with ngrok or deploy to your own server.

 What is the architecture of a ChatGPT App?